 - Feeling chilled or experiencing “hot flashes”

-A 10-minute panic attack can be very distressing for family caregivers as well.
+For family caregivers, a 10-minute panic attack can be very distressing.
 Being able to recognize when someone may be having a panic attack and knowing exactly what to do can be quite empowering.

 Become a Mental Health “First Aider”

 You can learn “Crisis First Aid” for panic attacks.
 Mental Health First Aid is a program of the Mental Health Commission of Canada and can be applied to help someone who appears to be having a panic attack.

 As a Mental Health “First Aider,” if someone appears to be having a panic attack, you first call 9-1-1.

 In truth, you are unable to know whether the person is having a panic attack or a heart attack.
 This is because many of the signs and symptoms of a panic attack are the same as for a heart attack.
 It is important to err on the side of caution even if the person has a history of panic attacks.

 Panic Attack – What To Do

 If you suspect that someone you are caring for is experiencing a panic attack, and while you are waiting for medical help to arrive, you can do the following:

 - Move the person to a quiet, private location if possible and have them sit down.
 Alternatively, remove the trigger is possible (such as bright lights than can be turned off).